 The Samaritan Community provides assistance to meet the needs of individuals and families living in crisis, who wish to improve their lives.
 Our program is rooted in respect, hope, and healing.

-Addressed food insecurity by providing more than $150,000 in fresh and healthy foods in more than 7,000 bags distributed through our food pantry.
+Addressed food insecurity by providing more than $150,000 in fresh and healthy foods in more than 7,000 bags distributed through our an estimated 1,185 visits to our food pantry.

-Provided 1,040 hours of long-term counseling and 213 hours of group support, empowering individuals to address challenges and ultimately make tough decisions to achieve a better life.
+Provided 1,300 sessions of individual empowerment counseling and 818 visits to our support groups, empowering individuals to address challenges and ultimately make tough decisions to achieve a better life.

-Distributed $26,843 in emergency financial stipends to avert crises related to housing, utilities, medical care, legal help, employment, and more.
+Distributed more than $34,000 in emergency financial stipends to help members avert crises related to housing, utilities, medical care, legal help, employment, and more.

 Food insecurity often leads most members to our doors, but once they enter they stay to be treated with the dignity and care that leads to physical and emotional healing.
 We offer opportunities to build and maintain more stable lives for those who are struggling with both short and long-term challenges.

 More than 40 years ago, The Rev. F. Lyman Farnham asked his congregant, Sharon Krieger, to establish and run a counseling program for those who came to the food pantry, located in the basement of Memorial Episcopal Church in the Bolton Hill section of Baltimore.
 Led by Ms. Krieger as Program Director ever since, this outreach has become Samaritan Community, an independent full-service crisis intervention and counseling program.
 Learn more about the